cisco/mindmeld/source/userguide/entity_recognizer.rst

 The :func:`parse_numerics` function returns a tuple where the first item is a list of dictionaries with each one representing an extracted entity and the second item is an HTTP status code.
-Each dictionary in this list represents a token span that Workbench has detected as a system entity.
+Each dictionary in this list represents a token span that MindMeld has detected as a system entity.
 Dictionaries can have overlapping spans if text could correspond to multiple system entities.

 Significant keys and values within these inner dictionaries are shown in the table below.